Nuked88/ComfyUI-N-Nodes/README.md

 - `batch_size`: Batch size for encoding frames.
 - `starting_frame`: Select which frame to start from.
 - `autoplay`: Select whether to autoplay the video.
+- `use_ram`: Use RAM instead of disk for decompressing video frames.

 #### Output